S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (cont.)

+**Domain**: A distinct area of influence, activity and decision making within an organization.
 **Driver**: A person’s or a group's motive for responding to a specific situation.
-**Effectiveness**: Devote time only to what brings you closer towards achieving your objectives.
+**Effectiveness (principle)**: Devote time only to what brings you closer towards achieving your objectives.
-**Empiricism**: Test all assumptions through experiments, continuous revision and falsification.
+**Empiricism (principle)**: Test all assumptions through experiments and continuous revision.
-**Equivalence**: Involve people in making and evolving decisions that affect them.
+**Equivalence (principle)**: Involve people in making and evolving decisions that affect them.
+**Evolve (v.)**: to develop gradually.
-**Governance**: Continuously deciding what to do to achieve objectives, and setting constraints on how and when things will be done.
+**Governance**: Making and evolving decisions about what to do to achieve objectives, and setting constraints on how and when things will be done.
 **Governance Backlog**: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.
 **Key responsibilities**: Essential work and decision making required in the context of a domain.
 **Logbook**: A (digital) system to store all information relevant for running an organization and its teams.
 **Need**: A need is a lack of something wanted or deemed necessary.
-**Objection**: A reason why doing something stands in the way of (more) effective response to a driver.
+**Objection**: A _reason_ why doing something stands in the way of (more) effective response to an organizational driver (or objective).
-**Operations (Doing the Work)**: People doing what needs to be done, guided by coordination and governance.
-**Organization**: A group of people collaborating towards a shared objective (driver).
+**Operations**: The work being done to create and deliver value, guided by governance **Organization**: A group of people collaborating towards a shared objective (driver).
 **Organizational Driver**: A driver that is (directly or indirectly) related to an organization's primary driver.
 **Pattern**: A template for successfully navigating a specific context.
-**Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
-**Peer Drivers**: Two drivers existing as a direct consequence of a response to the same superdriver, are called peer drivers.

 ---